aquarian247/AquaMind-Frontend/docs/issues/task-4-remove-msw.md

-# Task 4 — Remove MSW From Test Setup
+# Task 4 — Remove MSW From Test Setup ✅ COMPLETED

 ## Executive Summary
-MSW is imported in the test setup and handlers exist under `client/src/test/msw`, but the server is disabled.
-Remove MSW completely and standardize on simple fetch or client mocks per current testing guidance [1][2].
+MSW has been completely removed from the test setup.
+The `client/src/test/msw` directory has been deleted, MSW imports have been removed from `setupTests.ts`, and all tests now use simple fetch mocks or mock the generated API client per current testing guidance [1][2].

 ---